 If you don’t have a will, now is the time to create one.
-This is especially important if you have young children as it will allow you to appoint a guardian for them in the event of your untimely death.
+This is especially important if you have young children, as it will allow you to appoint a guardian for them in the event of your untimely death.

 Reviewing your beneficiary designations

 If you have any life insurance policies or retirement accounts, you’ll want to review the beneficiaries on those accounts.
-In many cases, the people who are named as beneficiaries on these accounts will receive the money from those accounts regardless of what’s stated in your will.
+In many cases, the people who are named as beneficiaries on these accounts will receive the money from them regardless of what’s stated in your will.
 So, if you want your new spouse and step-children to benefit from these accounts, you’ll need to make sure they’re named as beneficiaries.